goggledefogger/llm-music/docs/development-guide.md

 2. Navigate to the Editor page
 3. Click the Play button
 4. Listen to the kick, snare, and hihat sounds
+5. Type EQ/Amp/Comp/LFO lines (e.g., `eq master: ...`, `amp master: gain=1`, `comp master: ...`, `lfo kick.amp: ...`) and hear changes instantly
-5. Adjust tempo and volume to test real-time controls
+6. Adjust tempo and volume to test real-time controls

-The audio engine is fully functional with professional-quality synthesis! 🎵
+The audio engine is fully functional with professional-quality synthesis and real-time effects! 🎵

 ## Audio Refactor Plan